 "We have everything we need, Xander.
 We can get Buffy back.
 Tonight when the sun sets.
 At the house.
-But I need you to get some stuff for me, ok?"
+But I need you to get some stuff for me, okay?"

 "You got it.
 I'm supply guy."

-"Ok, we need a hypodermic needle and some blood sample type test tubes.
-You will probably have to ask for that at the pharmacy.
+"Okay, we need a hypodermic needle and some blood sample type test tubes.
+You'll probably have to ask for that at the pharmacy.
 Tell them you're studying to be a lab tech."

 "You want wine from a dog?"